bacongobbler/blog/content/post/2020-11-20-hosting-a-static-website.md

 +++
 date = "2020-11-20"
-title = "Hosting a Static Website On Azure" description = "Tutorial on hosting your own static website on Azure" tags = ["azure"]
+title = "Hosting a Static Website for $0.01" description = "Tutorial on hosting your own static website on Azure" tags = ["azure"]
 +++